rajansahu713/Working-with-Python-Libraries/README.md

 ## In this repository we are going to play with Python libraries.

-### Till mow we have convert
+### Till now we have covered

-* Paramiko: Which is mainly used for SFTP file Transfer.
+* Paramiko: This is mainly used for SFTP File Transfer.
-* Pypika: It is use to generate SQL queries in Pythonic ways
+* Pypika: It is used to generate SQL queries in Pythonic ways